craffit/sbt-elm/README.md

 Usage in Play/Sbt
 =================
-To use the plugin in Play, add this line to your project's plugins.sbt:
+To use the plugin in Play, add this line to your project's `plugins.sbt`:

 ```scala
 lazy val root = project.in(file(".")).dependsOn(sbtElm)
 lazy val sbtElm = uri("https://github.com/sutiialex/sbt-elm.git")
 ```

-Your build.sbt should also enable sbt-web plugins, i.e., it should contain the following line:
+Your `build.sbt` should also enable sbt-web plugins, i.e., it should contain the following line:

     lazy val root = (project in file(".")).enablePlugins(SbtWeb)